COATnor/coatnor.github.io/data.rst

 * **Email Address:** of the contact person.
 * **Title of Position:** What is the professional role of the contact person?
 * **Organization Name (mandatory):** Which of the COAT partner Institutions is responsible for the dataset?
-* **Associated Parties:** Additional institutions that are involved, either COAT parters or external institutions.
+* **Associated Parties:** Additional institutions that are involved, either COAT partners or external institutions:

-[Eeva: I think we should put it here if additional COAT institutions are involved?
-Edited accordingly]
+  #.
+UiT - The Arctic University of Norway
+  #.
+NPI - Norwegian Polar Institute
+  #.
+NINA - Norwegian Institute for Nature Research
+  #.
+MET - Norwegian Meteorological institute
+  #.
+UNIS - University Centre on Svalbard
+  #.
+AU - University of Aarhus

 * **Persons:** Are there other key people related to the dataset?
 Ex: Field Technicians, PhD students, people who were in charge of the dataset previously etc.